-Activity Description Collection separation of single-stream recycling, bulky items, organics, HHW and electronics.
+Activity Description separation of single-stream recycling, bulky items, organics, HHW and electronics.
 To increase source separation from residential generators, NCTCOG is planning to leverage its ongoing Know What To Throw education and outreach campaign to increase the capture rate of single-stream recycling from residential curbside collection programs (i.e., increase the rate of recyclable materials being captured for recycling processing).
-Additionally, NCTCOG will support the development or expansion of citizen collection stations to separately manage single-stream recycling or other materials (e.g., organies).
+Additionally, NCTCOG will support the development or expansion of citizen collection stations to separately manage single-stream recycling or other materials (e.g., organics).
 Source separation of materials is more challenging to provide in the commercial/industrial sectors but could be increased by supporting municipalities to explore exclusive/non-exclusive franchising or hauler licensing programs that require commercial haulers to provide source separated collection of single-stream or organics materials.
-Based on regional Solid Waste Grant funding allocated by TCEQ, the City of Arlington is implementing a contamination reduction campaign focused on creating equitable access to recycling and the City of Southlake is developing a cardboard drop-off station.
+Based on regional Solid Waste Grant funding allocated by TCEQ, the City of Arlington is implementing a contamination reduction campaign focused on creating equitable access to recycling and the City of Southlake is developing a Collection cardboard drop-off station.
 There are planned activities to increase the number of collection vehicles fueled by alternative fuels such as Renewable Natural Gas (RNG) or Battery Electric Vehicles (BEVs).
 NCTCOG plans to support the diversion of residential and commercial food waste and wastewater biosolids and to generate RNG as a source of vehicle fuel, subject to the forthcoming findings of its Organic Waste to Fuel Feasibility Study.
 As municipalities in the North Central Texas region seek to increase recycling from the commercial sector, there are planned activities to increase the requirements for service provision and data reporting for private-sector collection operators servicing commercial/industrial sector generators.
-There are planned activities to increase the integration of on-board vehicle technology for service validation, safety and data col Handling Planned handling activities (i.e., storage, transportation, processing, treatment, resource recovery and disposal) are described in more detail in the respective sections of this Form Table.
+There are planned activities to increase the integration of on-board vehicle technology for service validation, safety and data collection and reporting (e.g., participation rates, etc.).
+Some municipalities in the North Central Texas region are revising development code and/or the process by which permits are reviewed to avoid the creation of challenging collection environments (e.g., inaccessible alleys, dead ends).
+Handling Planned handling activities (i.e., storage, transportation, processing, treatment, resource recovery and disposal) are described in more detail in the respective sections of this Form Table.
 Storage There are no planned activities for storage facilities in the North Central Texas region.
 Transportation There is currently one pending TCEQ permit application for the development of a new transfer station, the Highway 24 Transfer Station (Permit MSW-2411) in Hunt County.
 The facility would be authorized to accept MSW, C&D, Class 2 and 3 non-hazardous industrial waste, and some special wastes for transport to landfill for disposal.
 There are also ongoing planning discussions to site a fourth North Texas Municipal Water District (NTMWD) transfer station to address capacity issues.
-These facilities are planned to take residential and commercial sector
+These facilities are planned to take residential and commercial sector materials.
+Additionally, as the existing transfer capacity continues to age